sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 <br>
 [Register](https://principal.dev){: .button }

 > If you are still in doubt and want to make the best choice quickly, go for [DevTernity](https://devternity.com).
-It's the perfectly-balanced developer conference.
+It's a perfectly-balanced developer conference.

 I picked the best conferences for your convenience.
 Here is the full conference list: